 The program is structured to provide students with the skills needed to contribute to scientific understanding of public health nutrition challenges, create healthy food systems, identify and advocate for effective food policies, and plan, implement, and evaluate programs to improve population nutrition and health.
 We seek to train people who want to lead at the local, state, national, and global levels in tackling nutrition challenges and improving population diet and health.
 This program offers training in core public health skills and specifically focuses on nutrition policy, epidemiology, and food systems, as well as overall critical thinking, analysis, and leadership skills.

-We offer a two-year MPH, one-year MPH, and a 4+1 MPH.
+We offer a two-year MPH, 11-month MPH, and a 4+1 MPH.
 The two-year, full-time MPH graduate students are expected to complete at least 48 units of coursework over four academic semesters and one summer.
 Students must complete both school-wide required courses as well as PHN required courses.
 All two-year MPH students complete a public health practice experience for a minimum of 12 weeks over the summer between their first and second years in the program.
 Internship sites are chosen from a wide range of public health organizations and research institutions and are selected based on the student’s objectives for professional development and the needs of the organization.
 Many sites are local, but students may also intern in other parts of the country or the world.

-The one-year MPH program with a concentration in Public Health Nutrition is offered to professional Registered Dietitians (RDs) who have at least 2 years of work experience as an RD.
+The 11-month MPH program with a concentration in Public Health Nutrition is offered to professional Registered Dietitians (RDs) who have at least 2 years of work experience as an RD.
 It is also open to qualified health professionals such as physicians and nurses.
-The one-year program focuses specifically on developing skills in nutrition epidemiology and research.
+The 11-month program focuses specifically on developing skills in nutrition epidemiology and research.
 It is an intensive, full-time course of study running from July to May.
 The program requires completion of 7 units of coursework in Summer Session, and at least 16-18 units of coursework in the fall and spring semesters.
 Total unit requirement is 42 units.

 A 4+1 MPH program in Public Health Nutrition is offered to UC Berkeley Public Health Undergraduate Majors & Alumni only.
 Please see the 4+1 PHN program page for more information.